dslp/dslp/semantic-versioning.md

 - You add new columns
 - A column is allowed to take on new values (new item types or categories)
-- Change the way a column is calculated, but does not change it's underlying meaning
+- Change the way a column is calculated, but not it's underlying meaning

 ### Patch Versions

-For datasets a patch should only be used in a few cases.
+For datasets a patch should be used whenever the data pipeline is rerun, but none of the underlying logic has changed.

+- Running the data pipeline to add new data (monthly updates)
-- Correcting an error in the data without changing meaning or calculations
+- Correcting errors in the data without changing meaning or calculations (usually caused by upstream data source issues, not the pipeline itself).
-- Performance improvements
-- Adding enhancements to data validation tests
-- Updating descriptions and metadata
+- Performance improvements (in case a performance improvement accidentally breaks something, you can roll it back and revert to a previous version)

 ### Before 1.0.0 Release